magnetsystems/r2m-plugin-android/README.md

 ![rest2mobile plugin main menu](doc/img/R2M-menu.jpg)

 Choose "Add new API" from the R2M menu ('Magnet' menu for earlier releases).
-The following describes the options of the wizard.
+The following describes the options of the wizard:
 ![rest2mobile plugin wizard](doc/img/R2M-wizard-description.jpg)

 You can load existing examples from the [r2m-examples github repo](https://github.com/magnetsystems/r2m-examples) by clicking on the browse icon next to the class name: